d3-geomap/site/content/index.md

 ## Quickstart

-Include the downloaded dependencies in your HTML file and create a `div` with the id `map`.
+Set the charset of your document to `utf-8` right at the beginning of the HTML head section, then include the downloaded dependencies, and in the body create a `div` with the id `map`.

+Setting the charset to `utf-8` is **mandatory**, because d3, d3-geo-projection and several of the topojson files contain characters that may not work with the default encoding otherwise set by the browser.

 In the other examples on this site inclusion of this code is assumed and not repeated on every page.

     {{ filesource('static/html/d3.geomap.html') }}